Ransomware Definition

 Ransomware is malicious software (malware), which aims to trick or force victims to pay a ransom to gain access either to their computer as a whole or to some or all of the data stored on it.
 At present, ransomware comes in three main forms, scareware, lockware (or screen lockers), and encryption ransomware.

-Ransomware Definition: Different types of Ransomware And Meaning
+Different Types of Ransomware Definition And Meaning

 Lockware works along similar lines except it usually locks the victim’s screen and makes a claim to the effect that the lock has been put in place by some law-enforcement agency as a sanction for activity on their computer (essentially the same as wheel-clamping a car).
 The victim is instructed to pay a penalty to have their computer released.
 Lockware can be harder to remove, but it’s generally possible to get rid of it with a bit of effort and a good security program.